In the restaurant business, they say that “People eat with their eyes first.”

 In this section, we’ll consider a few types of visual merchandising and how they can be used.
 Consider which ones you’re already making use of and which ones you can add to your mix to tell your product and brand story in a different way.

-Fashion retailers like Rebecca Minkoff are using these technologies in-store, while home goods retailers like Wayfair have a mobile AR app that lets you choose designs and see how they look in your room in real-time.
+Fashion retailers like Rebecca Minkoff are using these technologies in-store, while home goods retailers like Wayfair have a mobile AR app that lets you choose designs and see how they look in your space in real-time.

 Of course, interactivity doesn’t only have to come from high-tech solutions.
-For example, field marketing is a great way to show what you’re about, instead of tell, in a way that includes the customer.
+For example, field marketing is a great way to show, instead of tell, what you’re about in a way that includes the customer.
 This could be as simple as letting customers try products out and asking them to provide feedback.

 The first impression you make on a customer can be a major advantage for your brand if you nail it.
 A window display that catches a shopper’s eye and wins their interest as they are walking into a retail space can get them to look deeper into your offering.